Lisa Aukland: Amateur

 Aukland has won every regional and state competition she has entered and set eight world records.

 Retirement

 Aukland decided to officially retire from powerlifting competitions in order to concentrate on competing as a professional bodybuilder.

 Legacy

-Aukland's best lifts in powerlifting career was 275 lb in the bench, 410 lb deadlift, and 400 lb squat.
+Aukland's best lifts in his powerlifting career were 275 lb (125 kg in the bench, 410 lb deadlift, and 400 lb squat.
 She competed only in the drug-tested division, and some of those records still hold in Maryland.
 She was ranked 5th in the 148 lb weight class on "Powerlifting USA" magazine's list of "Top 20 Women Powerlifters in the United States for the year 2000."